Community Consultation for Lee Point Zoning

 Currently, very few Darwin residents support housing thousands of people at Lee Point.
 This is demonstrated by:

-The petition calls on the NT Parliament to: “place a moratorium on the current development proposal for Lee Point until the NT Planning Commission has developed a comprehensive Area Plan for the whole of Lee Point.”
+• Approx 4,500 Save Lee Point petition signatures – The petition called on the NT Parliament to: “place a moratorium on the current development proposal for Lee Point until the NT Planning Commission has developed a comprehensive Area Plan for the whole of Lee Point.” – read more

 Summary